Stanford Shopping Center

 Stanford Shopping Center is an upscale open air shopping mall located on Route 82 (El Camino Real) at Sand Hill Road in Palo Alto, California.
 It is on the campus of Stanford University although the university only owns the land and not the actual buildings or stores.
-Also, unlike the rest of the campus, the shopping center and the neighboring Stanford University Medical Center are part of the city of Palo Alto, not the census-designated place (CDP) of Stanford, California.
+Also, unlike the main academic campus, the shopping center and the neighboring Stanford University Medical Center are part of the city of Palo Alto, not the census-designated place (CDP) of Stanford, California.
 The shopping center buildings are 94.4% owned by Simon Property Group, which manages the property and leases the land from the university.

 The outdoor center is 1,347,935 sqft and includes four major department stores: Bloomingdale's, Macy's, Neiman Marcus, and Nordstrom.
 Retailers at the shopping center include Louis Vuitton, Tiffany & Co., Burberry, Ermenegildo Zegna, and Frette, as well as the first Victoria's Secret retail store.